 SAM is committed to assuring the timely submission of complete, accurate and excellent proposals.
 To achieve this, it is critical that SAM administrators receive proposals in sufficient time to provide adequate review and allow for the additional processing time associated with electronic submissions systems.

 A copy of the complete and final (ready to submit) proposal must be submitted at least 3 business days in advance of the sponsor’s due date.
 The 3 day lead time does not include the time required by the local unit/department/school for its review.
-A complete proposal includes the final scope of work, budget, and all administrative components of the proposal as specified by program/agency guidelines.

 Proposals submitted with adequate lead-time will be given priority over late submissions, unless an agency specifies an earlier time in the day for electronic submissions.
 SAM will submit proposals no later than the close of business on the due date, whether or not a later time stamp is permitted by the agency.